akanadocs/docs-test/sp/configure-jre.md

 description: A guide to how to setup an external JRE to run the Akana Platform
 product: sp
 category: ref
-sub-nav-class: Installation - Akana Platform
+sub-nav-class: Installation - Akana API Platform
 weight: 10
 type: page
 nav-title: Configure Java Runtime